 - Do not leave children alone in the luggage compartment.
-If children are accidentally locked in the luggage compartment, they could be overheated. - Do not allow children to open or close the glass hatch.
+If children are accidentally locked in the luggage compartment, they could have heat exhaustion or any other injuries. - Do not allow children to open or close the glass hatch.
 Doing so may cause the glass hatch to operate unexpectedly, or cause the child's hands, head, or neck to be caught by the closing glass hatch.